zakaria-aabbou/Real-time_ECG_signal_processing/README.md

 - An explanation of the Arduino code by KASSIMI AMINE: https://drive.google.com/file/d/1B9JakUpH3WZsntbKSBJWfcMvGFt3T_we/view

-- An explanation of the Android code by TAGNAMAS JAOUAD : https://drive.google.com/file/d/1D3B_ONWgry7eHcUrE36RLMtfFx62oOGf/view
+- An explanation of the Android code by TAGNAMAS JAOUAD: https://drive.google.com/file/d/1D3B_ONWgry7eHcUrE36RLMtfFx62oOGf/view

 - Test video by AABBOU ZAKARIA: